Me and the Farmer

 "Me and the Farmer" is a single by British Indie rock band The Housemartins from the album The People Who Grinned Themselves to Death.
 It reached #15 in the UK singles chart the week of 12 September 1987.
 The song had been written some 18 months previously, on 22 January 1986 (the same day as Happy Hour).

-It featured Sandy Blair on the tuba and John Green on the Badminton Racket.
+The B-Side "Step Outside" later appeared on the 1988 compilation LP Now That's What I Call Quite Good.

-The B-Side "Step Outside" later appeared in the 1988 compilation Now That's What I Call Quite Good.
+The song is about how gentleman farmers treat their workers badly.